igorandreoni/DECam-codes/README.md

 ## LCMAKER4: Forced PSF photometry with image subtraction
-The main code is lcmaker4.py.
+The main code is lcmaker4.py <br>
 More documentation will be provided. <br>
-Based on the PythonPhot: https://github.com/djones1040/PythonPhot
+The image subtraction is performed with HOTPANTS and the PSF photometry is based on PythonPhot: https://github.com/djones1040/PythonPhot